-In response to the COVID-19 pandemic, Maryland Governor Larry Hogan issued a Stay at Home order on March 30.
+In response to the pandemic, Maryland Governor Larry Hogan issued a Stay at Home order on March 30.
 People were told to not leave their homes unless it is for a job with an essential business or for an essential reason.
 The goal was to protect the public health and safety.
-If people stay home and don’t interact with other human beings, the odds of COVID-19 infecting you is close to zero.
+If people stay home and don’t interact with other human beings, the odds of the virus infecting you is close to zero.

 What is an essential business in Maryland?